ncbi/docker/blast/README.md

   # Connect to an existing container
   docker exec blast blastn -version

-  # Create and immediately remove a container image
+  # Create a new container, run the `blastn -version` command and immediately
+  remove the container image
   docker run --rm ncbi/blast blastn -version
   ```

 ### Use a previous version of BLAST+

+Appending a tag to the image name (`ncbi/blast`) allows you to use a
+different version of BLAST+ (see below for supported versions).
+For
+example:

   `docker run --rm ncbi/blast:2.7.1 blastn -version`